Eunhyuk: Early life

-Eunhyuk was born in Neunggok, Goyang, Gyeonggi, South Korea.
+Eunhyuk was born in Incheon, South Korea, and moved to Ilsan, Gyeonggi-do at age 1.
 He has an older sister called Lee So-ra.
 Raised in a family that struggled financially, he was interested in street performing as a child.
 Inspired by the likes of H.O.T's Jang Woo-hyuk, Michael Jackson and singer-dancer Yoo Seung-jun, Eunhyuk trained himself at a young age.
-In elementary school he started a dance crew, 'SRD', which stood for Song Rap and Dance.
-The group consisted of him and his childhood friends Kim Junsu, Hwang Tae Jun, and Choi Min Seok.
+In elementary school he started a dance crew, 'SRD', which stood for Song Rap and Dance which consisted of him and his childhood friends Kim Junsu, Hwang Tae Jun, and Choi Min Seok.
 The crew's popularity prospered in their hometown; and when SRD appeared in a local newspaper, it was then that Eunhyuk cemented his dream to become a singer/performer.

 In 1999, together with Junsu he auditioned for SM Entertainment through the company's Starlight Casting System at age 13.
 However he failed the audition in 1999 and entered again the following year and got in as a trainee.
 He began training in singing, dancing, acting, and had brief Mandarin Chinese language courses.
-He was also scouted with an interview offer from a top modelling agency in Seoul, yet declined due to contract issues.

 In the midst of trainee life in 2000, he reached SM's master dance class and won the Goyang citywide dance competition in 2000.
 In 2002, Eunhyuk, Kim Junsu, and another trainee Sungmin were placed in a project R&B group.
 A year later, the group along with three future members from TRAX (Jay Kim, No Minwoo, Kang Jungwoo) made a brief appearance in a show called Heejun vs. Kangta, Battle of the Century: Pop vs. Rock, in which Moon Hee-joon and Kangta taught them techniques on different types of singing.
 In 2003 the trio disbanded when Junsu went on to debut as a member of TVXQ.
 Eunhyuk and Sungmin were then placed in another project group with ten other male trainees, Super Junior 05, the first generation of rotational boy band Super Junior.